binaryphile/docker-redmine/README.md

 mounting the current directory in the container.

-Any modifications to Redmine, including plugins, require rebuilding the container which the scripts given here help simplify.
+Any modifications to Redmine, including plugins, require rebuilding the container.
+The scripts here help simplify that quite a bit.

 ## Usage

 ### Development with Redmine (as in coding not just development mode)

-Running a [Rails] app in a Docker container is a bit more involved than a regular package.
+Running a [Rails] app in a Docker container is a bit more involved than your typical Ubuntu package.
 Usually you want the ability to modify and extend Rails apps with plugins, for example.
 This means that the source of the app is changing, and Docker tends to freeze your app in place.

 Rather than try to keep the source code for the app outside the container, the container is set up so you maintain your source in a